cmeyrueix4/CPSC410DSLFinal/README.md

 # Problem
 ## Environment
-holiday/ = sun1.png, park1.png, park2.png, beach1.png, beach3.png, beach5.png, cat1.png
+imgs/ = sun1.png, park1.png, park2.png, beach1.png, beach3.png, beach5.png, cat1.png

 ## Task
 Create a gif showing images from the beach, then images from the park.
-Apply a vignette to only images from the park.
-Blur images from the beach.
+Apply a brighten to only images from the park.
+Darken images from the beach.